 Target same-day delivery, store pick-up demand fires up holiday quarter sales

-March 2 (Reuters) - Target Corp TGT.N beat analysts' estimates for holiday quarter sales on Tuesday, powered by the company's same-day delivery and store pick-up services that helped fulfill resilient demand for home goods, toys and groceries during the pandemic.
+March 2 (Reuters) - Target Corp TGT.N on Tuesday reported a 21% jump in holiday quarter revenue, much higher than analysts' estimates, as same-day delivery and store pick-up services helped fulfill robust demand for home goods, toys and groceries during the pandemic.

 Over the past year, Target and Walmart Inc WMT.N consistently performed better than Wall Street expected as the deep-pocketed national retail chains amped up their online businesses during the health crisis and swiped market share from smaller rivals who rely more on their physical stores.